trigger-corp/Forge-Documentation/source/api/gmail.rst

 ``pollForComposePane``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Polls the page and calls a function when it detects that user is in a composition pane, either through 'Compose New Mail' or 'Reply'/'Forward'.
+Polls the page and calls a function once when it detects that user is in a composition pane, either through 'Compose New Mail' or 'Reply'/'Forward'.

-.. js:function:: gmail.pollForComposePane(loadFn, continuous)
+.. js:function:: gmail.pollForComposePane(loadFn)

     :param function loadFn: function to call once when compose pane is detected and active